 Before getting into deleting or manipulating the reserve partition, you should understand what it is and what it is for.

-The 2 important things that the partition contains are:
+The two important things that the partition contains are:

-When the computer starts up, it has to run the boot data, which is in the boot configuration data store.
+When the computer starts up, it has to run the boot data in the boot configuration data store.
 (BCD).
-Also when the computers fires up, it runs the boot loader from the system reserve partition.
+Also, when the computers fire up, it runs the bootloader from the system reserve partition.

-If at all you think about encrypt the data in your hard drive using bitlocker encryption, then the data required to boot the computer would be stored in the system reserve partition.
+If you think about encrypting the data in your hard drive using BitLocker encryption, then the data required to boot the computer would be stored in the system reserve partition.

-In fact, the windows OS creates the partition during the installation process before prompting the user to allocate space for major system partitions in the computer.
+The Windows OS creates the partition during the installation process before prompting the user to allocate space for main system partitions on the computer.

 Once the partition is created on the drive during the installation of windows, it is almost impossible to delete the partition.
 Even if you need to reduce the partitions, the reserve partition should be your last choice.

-The first method would be to extend the system reserved partition.
-When you boot the installation disc, you would be asked to create partitions.
-Just click ok
+Step 1: When you boot the installation disc, you would be asked to create partitions.
+Click ok.

-There would be two partitions.
-Delete the second partition.
+Step 2: There would be two partitions.
+Delete the second one.

-Click on the format option and now you would be able to select this for installing windows.
+Step 4: Click on the Format option, and now you would select this for installing windows.

-Boot your computer from the AOMEI bootable media.
-And then right click on the unallocated space.
-Then click on ‘create partition’.
+Step 1: Boot your computer from the AOMEI bootable media and right-click on the unallocated space.
+Then click on ‘create a partition.’

-In the window that arises, select the size and location.
-Then click OK
+Step 2: In the window that arises, select the size and location and then click OK.

-Make sure that the changes are correct and then apply the results
+Step 3: Make sure that the changes are correct and then apply the results.

 This software can be used to extend an existing reserved partition or move the partition without data loss.

-Another method is to use diskpart.
-Press the shift key and the f10 while the installation is going on.
-This would open a command prompt window.
-Type in diskpart and click enter.
+Step 1: Press the shift key and the f10 while the installation is going on.
+A command prompt window, type in disk part and click enter.

-Now create a new partition in the unallocated space with the help of the diskpart tool.
-Then continue with the setup process. choose the partition that you have already created when asked to create one.
+Step 2: Now, create a new partition in the unallocated space with the help of the disk part tool.
+Then continue with the setup process, choose the partition that you have already created when asked to create one.

-Simply deleting the partition is not possible because the boot files would be stored in there.
-So first you need to bring the boot files to the main windows system drive.
-This might sound easy but this is a process that involves workings with registries, drives, updating the BCD store etc. So make sure that you absolutely know what you are doing before starting.
+Simply deleting the partition is not possible because the boot files would be stored there.
+So first, you need to bring the boot files to the main windows system drive.
+This might sound easy, but this is a process that involves workings with registries, drives, updating the BCD store, etc. So, make sure that you know what you are doing before starting.

-There are various guides available on the internet that would be helpful to those who are having doubts in the topics related to the system reserve drive.
+There are various guides available on the internet that would be helpful to those who are having doubts about the topics related to the system reserve drive.
 But make sure that only reputed sites are selected for reference.
 In case you ended up deleting the system partition that consists of important data, you can always rely on Wondershare recoverit to safely recover all the data.